Are you curious about calories or bone broth nutrition? Don’t be, there are few calories in it.

 Why is There a Range of Calories in Bone Broth?

 - Cook Time: a longer simmer time will extract collagen from the bones and make it full of health benefits.
-This should result in more protein per cup.
-Simmer times of 24 hours may be needed for beef bone broth in order to maximize the collagen.
+This should result in more amino acids per cup.
+Simmer times of 24 hours may be needed for beef in order to maximize the collagen.

 - Bones to Water Ratio: The amount of bones you use in your pot affects the calories.
-More bones will give you higher protein and slightly more calories per cup.
-More bones vs. water gives you more concentrated bone broth that should gel in the fridge.
+More bones will give you higher gelatin and slightly more calories per cup.
+More bones vs. water gives you more concentrated broth that should gel in the fridge.

-Amount of Vegetables Used: Carbohydrates in bone broth are determined by the amount of vegetables used.
+- Amount of Vegetables Used: Carbohydrates are determined by the amount of vegetables used when you add them.

 Protein Minimum Requirements for Bone Broth

-To be labelled as real bone broth, there must be at least 7 g of protein per 250 ml.
+To be labelled as real bone broth, there must be at least 8 g of protein per 250 ml.
 Keep this in mind when you are shopping for for yourself.
 Less than 8 g per 250ml means that the brand is taking shortcuts in making their product.

-Bluebird Provisions Chicken Bone Broth Powder has 12 g of protein per 250 ml serving.
+Bluebird Provisions has 12 g of protein per 250 ml serving.

 Bone broth that properly gels at fridge temperature will typically have 8-10 g of protein per cup (250 ml).